Quinton Flowers: Accomplishments

+Awards

+Statistics

+Note: These rankings are of NCAA, AAC, and USF records that are inside of the top ten.

 Professional career

 Cincinnati Bengals

 Flowers was signed by the Cincinnati Bengals as an undrafted free agent on May 11, 2018 as a running back.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on December 28, 2018.

 Flowers was waived during final roster cuts on August 31, 2019.

 Indianapolis Colts

 On September 1, 2019, Flowers was signed to the Indianapolis Colts practice squad, but was released six days later.

 Tampa Bay Vipers

-Flowers was drafted in the fifth round of phase one of the 2020 XFL Draft by the Tampa Bay Vipers; although he was drafted as a running back, head coach Marc Trestman affirmed his intention to also play Flowers at quarterback.
+Flowers was selected in the fifth round of phase one of the 2020 XFL draft by the Tampa Bay Vipers; although he was drafted as a running back, head coach Marc Trestman affirmed his intention to also play Flowers at quarterback.

 Flowers left the team for personal reasons on February 26, 2020.
 He returned to the team on March 3, 2020, and requested to be traded.
 He had his contract terminated when the league suspended operations on April 10, 2020.
+He finished the season with 106 passing yards, 78 rushing yards, a passing touchdown, and a rushing touchdown.